Dmitry-Erokhin/zq/README.md

 # ZQ
 ZQ – is a multi-producer-single-consumer durable queue based on the PostgreSQL.
-All operations are performed by calling stored procedures, so it makes it a reasonable choice it you already have a PostgreSQL in your zoo and need a simple queue solution.
+All operations are performed by calling stored procedures, so it makes it a reasonable choice if you already have a PostgreSQL in your zoo and need a simple queue solution.

 Inspired by pgq.